Multi-Car Insurance: How to Save Money Insuring Multiple Vehicles

 A multi-car insurance discount is one of the simplest ways to reduce what you pay for auto coverage.
 When you add a second or third vehicle to your existing auto policy — rather than taking out separate policies — your insurer rewards you with a percentage discount applied to the combined premium.
 Most major carriers offer this discount automatically once you list more than one vehicle.

-The discount typically ranges from 10% to 25% per vehicle, and in some cases even higher.
-For example, AAA advertises savings of up to 27.3% when you insure two or more vehicles.
-On average, households that insure two cars under one policy save approximately $830 per year compared to maintaining two separate single-car policies.
-The more vehicles you add, the more the savings compound — making this discount especially valuable for families with three or more cars.
+The discount typically ranges from 10% to 48% per vehicle depending on the carrier.
+Farmers, for example, can offer up to 48% savings compared to maintaining separate policies, while Nationwide's effective multi-car savings average around 34% when base rates are factored in.
+On average, households that insure two cars under one policy save approximately $830 per year — or about 35% — compared to maintaining two separate single-car policies.
+The more vehicles you add, the more the savings compound, making this discount especially valuable for families with three or more cars.

-Here's a snapshot of what average savings can look like across popular providers:
+Here's a snapshot of what average savings and rates look like across popular providers based on the latest 2026 data:

 Insurance Company Multi-Car Discount Est. Annual Premium (2 Cars)